pyeventsourcing/eventsourcing/docs/topics/process.rst

 ~~~~~~~~~~~~~~~~~~~

 Now let's process a batch of orders that is created after the system
 has been started.
-This time, the process applications will be partitioned
+This time, the system will be partitioned across the
-across the system.
+process applications.
 Each process application-partition will run in a
 separate operating system process.

 Because of the partitioning, many orders can be processed by the